pedroprates/style-transfer/README.md

 ![IbitirunaColorsOfBrazil](nb-imgs/style-transfer.png)

-On the `style-transfer.ipynb` notebook, it's shown this method, step by step, developed usign the PyTorch framework.
+On the `style-transfer.ipynb` notebook, it's presented this method, step by step, developed usign the PyTorch framework.

 ## Google Colaboratory